-[time, date] with an import ase read the following script: alling from the[facility/office name] at tant message for[resident name]. [number] when you receive this message."
-Hello, is this the residence at?
-This is (your name) calling fi Please listen carefully. rom Ovintiv with an important safety message. and go to our evacuation Reception Centre located at entre, office, hotel).
-An Ovintiv representative will greet Is there anyone outside who you cannot easily If YES: Determine the location of anyo that you will send someone to a Action this immediatel ne outside and assure the resident Do you have your own transportation?
-If NO: Advise them to close their wind Assure them that you will send Action this immediate dows and doors and remain indoors. d someone to pick them up.
-Do you understand these instructions?('Are you leaving immediately?(Yes / No) Yes / No) Again, my name is and my number is (phone number) Thank you for your cooperation.
+"This is [your name] of Ovintiv [time, d ate ] with an impo lease read the following s calling from the ortant message for [facility/office name] at [resident name].
+Hello, is this the (name) residence at (phone number) This is Please listen carefo (your name) calling ully. g from Ovintiv with an impor tant safety message.
+For your safety, y / and go to our evacuation Reception Centre located at tiv representative will greet If YES : Dete rmine the location of any you will send someone to ily contact?(Yes/No yone outside and assure to o find them as soon as po tely by notifying your Sup the resident ossible.
+If NO: Adv indows and doors and re end someone to pick then • these instructions? mediately?
+(Yes / No) (Yes / No) Again, my name is (name) and my number is (phone number) Thank you for your cooperation.